-Internal Revenue Service Form 8949 contains capital gain and loss spreadsheets on which you can enter wash sale information.
+Internal Revenue Service Form 8949 contains capital gain and loss spreadsheets on which you can enter wash sale gain or loss information.
 You use this form to calculate and report your capital gains and losses for the tax year.
 Many tax-preparation programs offer similar worksheets to guide you through each step.
 You can also set up your own worksheet and then transfer the information to Form 8949.

 Capital Gains and Losses

 You incur a capital gain or loss when you dispose of a capital asset, such as a stock, bond, commodity, personal property or real estate.
 The cost basis is the amount you spent to obtain an asset, including commissions.
 If the disposal price is higher than the cost basis, you made a capital gain.
 You have a capital loss if the cost basis is greater than the disposal proceeds.

 Wash Sale Rule

 You create a wash sale by disposing of a security at a loss within 30 days, before or after, of buying the "substantially identical" replacement security.
 This includes purchases of derivative instruments such as options, warrants, and convertible securities that you can convert into the sold security.
 That tax provision is called the wash sale rule.
 Some capital gains tax strategies recommend offsetting gains with losses by planning sales in the same tax year, but wash sales don't help.

 You also create a wash sale if you purchase the substantially identical replacement security in an individual retirement account within 30 days of selling it in a regular brokerage account.
 Normally, you use capital losses to reduce capital gains, but you cannot deduct wash sale losses.

 “Disposal” is a more general term than “sale” because it includes short sales, in which you first sell the asset and later dispose of, or “cover,” the short sale by purchasing the short asset.
 When calculating capital gains and losses, purchases can precede or follow sales.

 Reporting Wash Sales